heggy231/UCSC-pig-DOM-game/README.md

 Main idea: when dice is 1 current player becomes inactive and the other active
 - Only if dice is NOT equal to 1; keep adding score inside activePlayer (done)
 - Toggle active player using if/else (done)
-- Refactor Toggle active player using if/else => ternary operator
+- Refactor Toggle active player using if/else => ternary operator (done)
+- Test out if toggle is working. (done)
+- Update UI for active player's CSS class toggling.
+  [ ] red button by Player x should move to activePlayer column [ ] highlight Text for activePlayer text
+  [ ] Grey background move to activePlayer column

 ## Technologies Used